ktjd123/theSeed/README.md

     Backend is just express backend
 </li>
 <li>
-    Frontend next.config.js is important

-    if new page is added, you have to add it to next.config.js too
+    custom page is needed to added to express mobx inside.
 </li>
 </ul>